06 August 2018

 A Morrall of the Marryage of Mynde and Measure was never meant to be more than a one-off private entertainment for the court, and it wasn’t.
 Aside from being the original inspiration and sharing the plot device of matrimonial conflict, A Morrall wasn’t much like The Taming of the Shrew.
 Many years and many metamorphoses intervened.
 This isn’t the place for me to dive into a disquisition on Ariosto, George Gascoigne, and the relationship between the uncredited A Shrew quartos and the miscredited The Shrew in the First Folio.
 If this sort of detail interests you, check out the article by Ramon Jiménez linked at the end of the post.
 If that raises questions, find me on Twitter.

-As Shrew illustrates, some of my plays were begun very early in my shadow career, and took years or even decades to mature.
-[Mr Jiménez has a timely book about to be published, Shakespeare’s Apprenticeship: Identifying the Real Playwright’s Earliest Works.
-I’m eager to read it.]
-I wasn’t Mozart, composing finished symphonies without corrections (a story I don’t believe for one second).
+As Shrew illustrates, some of my plays were begun early in my shadow career, and took years or even decades to mature into the forms most familiar today.
+[Mr Jiménez has taken a good look at this topic in a book due out this fall, Shakespeare’s Apprenticeship: Identifying the Real Playwright’s Earliest Works.]
+I was no Mozart, composing finished symphonies without corrections (a story I don’t believe for one second).
 Shake-Speare required time and effort: drafts, revisions, revisions to the revisions.
-My plays were mutable things during my lifetime, and even for a while after it.
+My plays were mutable things, during my lifetime and after it.
 Other hands continued to make alterations, adding the possibility of misdirection to later efforts to date the works.
 It took the stone tablet of the First Folio to interrupt the vandalism.
 Of course alterations didn’t cease (wait till I get to Garrick in Part 2), and the Folio itself was far from perfect, but at least there was a standard reference after 1623.

 Tangents linked from within this post: